FineCops-Ref: A new Dataset and Task for Fine-Grained Compositional Referring Expression Comprehension: FineCops-Ref

-\textbf{Human Filter.} Owing to the inherent constraints of the scene graph annotation information, the data pertaining to levels 2 and 3 may contain inaccuracies, leading to non-uniqueness in the targets referenced.
-To address this, human annotators filtered this portion of the data manually.
-Details refer to Appendix~\ref{sec:appendix_dataset_4}.
+\textbf{Human Filter.} Due to inherent limitations in the scene graph annotations, the generated paths, particularly for Level 2 and Level 3, may contain inaccuracies, leading to non-unique target references.
+To address this, human annotators manually filtered the test set.
+Further details can be found in Appendix~\ref{sec:appendix_dataset_4}.